-One such safe experiment might be ‘acting as if ….’, that is knowing what our common tendency is, and deliberately compensating for it.
-Acting a different part; preparing to be confident when we do not feel it; practising assertiveness with other people, when that does not come naturally.
+One such safe experiment might be ‘acting as if ....’; that is, knowing what our common tendency is, and systematically compensating for it.
+How?
+By acting a different part or devising ‘confidence behaviour’, when we do not feel it.
+For a practical example, cosnider Anna’s words in the musical, The King and I. There are further sugestions about practising assertiveness with other people, when that does not come naturally.

-Much will change over time and we can travel around the matrix according to changing circumstances and over the decades.
+Much will change over time and we can travel around the OK Corral according to changing circumstances, and over the decades.

 Even so, when certain behaviours are repeated often enough, then a patterned way of attaching to our care-takers can emerge.
 This pattern is likely to shape our style of relating to other people throughout our lives.

 There is a useful background account available at:

 There are any number of safe experiments that might emerge from this material – too many to consider here.
 The experiments you may design will be very personal and very specific to your circumstances.